 - Handle kitchen equipment, including knives, with dexterity and safety.

-Please refer to the most current required tool list on the Alfred State website at
+Please refer to the most current required uniform list on the Alfred State website

 - Production lab – This lab gives students the opportunity to learn quantity food production and service

-through the preparation and service of 750 institutional meals for real customers
+through the preparation and service of 700 institutional meals for customers daily.

 - Restaurant lab – A well-equipped dining room and a la carte kitchen, this lab has virtually all